Artūrs Zjuzins

-Artūrs Zjuzins (born 18 June 1991) is a Latvian football midfielder who plays for Norwegian club Nybergsund.
+Artūrs Zjuzins (born 18 June 1991) is a Latvian football midfielder.

 Club career

 In his youth career Artūrs Zjuzins played for Jūrmala-VV, signing his first professional contract in 2007 with Ventspils.
 He played only 2 matches there, being sent to Tranzit in 2009.
 He played 17 matches there, scoring 1 goal.
 In 2010, he was taken back to Ventspils.
 Elected as the team's captain he played 20 matches that season, scoring 2 goals.
 In January 2011 it was reported that Zjuzins hadn't been let to join Lazio for €425'000.
 In March 2011 Zjuzins signed a contract with MŠK Žilina, playing in the Slovak Corgoň Liga.
 It was reported then, that the player had joined the club illegally, with no permission from Ventspils, but the situation was solved calmly and the player was let to join the Slovak side.
 He made his debut for Žilina against Košice on 15 March 2011, he also scored his first goal for the club then.
 Despite some good performances, he was released after the season.
 In August 2011 he was signed by the Russian National Football League team Baltika Kaliningrad as a free agent.
 During his first season in Kaliningrad Zjuzins scored 3 goals in 19 matches.
 The second season saw him score once in 25 games.